RoadieHQ/marketing-site/content/docs/details/how-roadie-connects/index.md

 ## Connecting to internal software

 Of course, not all tools are SaaS.
 Some run on-prem within the customer’s network.
-This is a common setup for security tools like SonarQube, and for infrastructure for Kubernetes.
+This is a common setup for security tools like SonarQube, and for infrastructure solutions like Kubernetes.
 Other infrastructure might be hosted by AWS or Google Cloud, within the customers AWS or Google account.

 Regardless of the setup, Roadie can also securely connect to software that runs inside the customer’s network or their cloud account.